vanHeemstraSystems/rabbitmq-crash-course/README.md

 ```

-Leave this container to run, switch to another terminal to prevent stopping the container.
+If not run in "detached" mode, leave this container to run, switch to another terminal to prevent stopping the container.

 # Install Visual Studio Code